swc-bb/r-workshop/_episodes/03_session.md

   Rprof(NULL) #stop the profiling session summaryRprof(filename = "prof.out")

-  range(cleaned_data2[,-1] - cleaned_data3) #check the result is still the same rm(cleaned_data2) #remove the old result
+  range(cleaned_data2[,-1] - cleaned_data3) #check if the result is still the same rm(cleaned_data2) #remove the old result
 ```
 0.35 s!
-Wow, that is some speed-up!
-Though, admittedly, we sacrificed the first column containing the string
+Wow, now that is some speed-up!
+Though, admittedly, we sacrificed the first column containing the string containing the IDs.
 > ## Tip: avoid complex data structures, especially when containing different datatypes (strings, numbers, factors, ...)
 {: .callout}